nanocad-lab/scimitar/README.md

 The tracking pipeline may be found in the `pipeline/` directory, and includes a README with instructions for producing the data shown in Table II of the paper.

+The RTL files along with a testbench are included in the `hardware/` directory.

+For inquiries or assistance with using the included code and rtl, reach out to agraening@ucla.edu